Next-Gen-Dev-Labs/mentlyFEtest/README.md

 A technical assessment I implemented for the Frontend Developer position at Mently, focusing on building the program's dashboard page using Next.js.

-> ⚠️ **Important Notice**: This assessment project for Mently must not be copied or used until my assessment has been reviewed.
-I will update the README once that is done.

 ## Tech Stack

 - [Next.js 14](https://nextjs.org/):